-Sixteen years ago the best Star Wars-themed RPG ever made was released on the original Xbox.
-Eleven years later Bioware's Star Wars: Knights of the Old Republic was ported to Android by Aspyr Media.
+Seventeen years ago, the best Star Wars-themed RPG ever made was released on the original Xbox.
+Twelve years later, Bioware's Star Wars: Knights of the Old Republic was ported to Android by Aspyr Media.
 This means you can play this classic from the comfort of your phone or tablet, and it definitely shouldn't be missed.
 The game plays great using the default touchscreen controls, plus it also supports external controllers for those of you who require something more tactile.

 Space Marshals is an enjoyable Sci-fi Wild West adventure game, and it's not just about shooting aliens because you'll have to take cover, acquire gear, choose the right weapons, and know which tools are best for each situation.
 You can go in guns blazing, or you can rely on a silencer to sneak through each level.
 So while certain aspects may sound similar to the X-Com series, this is not a turn-based affair, which means you'll have to choose each approach with care.

-DotEmu's port of Titan Quest offers a top-down action-RPG that was first released on PC back in 2006.
-Maybe 13 years on the shelf isn't quite long enough for a game to be called a classic, but anyone who's a fan of the hack-and-slash set up with tons of loot in play should be able to overlook such a thing.
+DotEmu's port of Titan Quest offers a top-down action-RPG, though it's an older title that was first released on PC back in 2006.
+So maybe 13 years on the shelf isn't quite long enough for a game to be called a classic, but anyone who's a fan of a hack-and-slash set up with tons of loot in play should be able to overlook such a thing.
 The setting is ancient Greek mythology, and the extras are surprisingly robust, so if you're looking for the best loot-fest on the Play Store, this is it.